modmido/psiquasp/INSTALL.md

 `./configure --with-cc=gcc --with-cxx=g++ --with-fc=gfortran --download-mpich --with-clanguage=c --with-scalar-type=complex --with-precision=__float128 --download-f2cblaslapack`

 The SLEPc installation remains the same.
 This is tested for PETSc 3.7.6 and SLEPc 3.7.3.
-Maybe in the future this functionality will be included in the standard PETSc release and this step will become needless.
+In the future this functionality will be included in the standard PETSc release (3.8 release) and this step will become obsolete.

 ### Installing SLEPc